blackxored/conventional-commits-print-scopes/README.md

 Small utility to print all scopes from a repository that follows [Conventional Commits][conventional-commits] or Angular-like commit conventions.

+## Why

+When you're contributing to a new repository that follows the Conventional Commits specification, or alternatively, the Angular one, is sometimes difficult to figure out which scopes previous contributors have used.
+While you could leave that to the maintainer, this utility makes it easier to learn which scopes are used in a particular repository, so you can format your commit message accordingly.

 ## Installing / Getting Started